roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© Once she was gone and I had closed the door, Madison instantly turned back on her dominant persona, standing up, "Now let's get back to where we were."
+Once she was gone and I had closed the door, Madison instantly turned back on her dominant persona, standing up, "Now let's get back to where we were."

  "Ms. Adams, this is over.
 I have a meeting in less than an hour."